mikrosimage/FileMetaChecker/fileSpecification/README.md

 #### Element value
 An Element may have specified values.

+* If its type is "ascii", the Element may have zero, one or several possible values.
+    * If there is no value specified, the Element is considered as an ASCII WORD, with an ending char (which default value is null, but can be specified with the "endsWith" key).
+In this case, if the ending char is not found, the Element is not valid.
+    * If the value of the data extract from the file is not one of these specified values, the Element is not valid.
-If its type is "ascii" or "hexa", the Element must have one or several possible values.
+* If its type is "hexa", the Element must have one or several possible values.
 If the value of the data extract from the file is not one of these specified values, the Element is not valid.

 Single value: